iterate/heimdall/doc/aims.md

 > Nextjournal implements full-featured programming in the browser.
 They span
 > _very_ broadly.
 We want to take on a subset of that challenge.

+Do we need to start prototyping both frontend and backend?

+> Yes, most likely.
+Welcome: the bifrost.
+Go.